Hydrafox/JarTuto/README.md

 ## Java -> Jar

 Before starting, I have some things to explain about how to have a good working jar.
-When I write this tutorial, the actual jdk version is 1.8.0_121 and CodeWorks make us installing the 1.8.0_77
+When I write this tutorial, the actual jdk version is *1.8.0_121* and CodeWorks make us installing the *1.8.0_77*
-Even by trying a lot, I wasn't able to make the 1.8 version working.
-That's why I will recommand you to install the jdk 1.7 at the Oracle Archive.
+Even by trying a lot, I wasn't able to make the *1.8* version working.
+That's why I will recommand you to install the jdk *1.7* at the Oracle Archive.
 If you want to compile with eclipse (or another software) you may prefer download the jre.

 ### - Creating a Jar file

 I will give you 3 ways to create your jar file.
-Before, I will ask you to place all your .java in a package named in our example: comPackage.
+Before, I will ask you to place all your .java in a package named in our example: *comPackage*.
 Do not leave them in a default package (right click on your package -> new -> package and move your class inside).

 - 1 - Eclipse